ghc/ghc/docs/users_guide/debugging.rst

     Dump Template Haskell expressions that we splice in, and what Haskell code the expression evaluates to.

-.. ghc-flag:: -dth-dec-file=⟨file⟩
+.. ghc-flag:: -dth-dec-file
-    :shortdesc: Show evaluated TH declarations in a .th.hs file
+    :shortdesc: Dump evaluated TH declarations into `*.th.hs` files
     :type: dynamic

-    Dump expansions of all top-level Template Haskell splices into ⟨file⟩.
+    Dump expansions of all top-level Template Haskell splices into :file:`{module}.th.hs` for each file :file:`{module}.hs`.

 .. ghc-flag:: -ddump-types
     :shortdesc: Dump type signatures